lfcarrega/windows-vm-provisioner/README.md

 make deploy
 ```

-5. Go into your WinPE machine, make sure its connected to the network and get the IP address (the `startnet.cmd` is configured to print this information automatically)
+5. Go into your WinPE machine, make sure it's connected to the network and get the IP address (the `startnet.cmd` is configured to print this information automatically)

 6. Now you can control this machine remotely with `curl`, change `@server/test.ps1` to your real deploy script:
 ```sh